 Porcelina: Maybe not the way you draw…

-Porcelina: Okay.
 So you’ve got this nifty rectangle-ish spirally thing.
-What does it do besides winding around down into the infinitesimal?
+What does it do besides winding around down

 Porcelina: …Seriously?